Filipinos in Hawaii: Demographics and socioeconomics

-The 2010 census showed that Filipinos surpassed Japanese as Hawaii’s second largest racial group.
+The 2010 census showed that Filipinos surpassed Japanese as Hawaii's largest racial group.
 The total population of Filipinos was 342,095 of which 197,497 were full Filipinos, the total population of Japanese was 312,292 of which 185,502 were full Japanese.
 According to surveys conducted by the American Community Survey showed that Filipinos overtook Japanese between 2007 and 2008.